Phil M. Donnelly

-Philip Matthew Donnelly (March 6, 1891 – September 12, 1961) was an American politician serving as the 41st and 43rd Governor of Missouri.
-He was a Democrat.
-Donnelly and Christopher S. "Kit" Bond are the only Missouri governors to serve two non-consecutive terms.
+Philip Matthew Donnelly (March 6, 1891 – September 12, 1961) was an American politician who served as the 41st and 43rd governor of Missouri.
+He was a member of the Democratic Party.
+Donnelly and Kit Bond are the only Missouri governors to serve two non-consecutive terms.

 Personal history

 Donnelly was born in Lebanon, Missouri, in 1891, the son of Phil and Margaret (Halloran) Donnelly.
-Following his graduation from Lebanon High School in 1909 Donnelly attended St. Louis University, earning a law degree in 1913.
-Donnelly returned to his native Lebanon and entered private practice with J.W.
+Following his graduation from Lebanon High School in 1909, Donnelly attended Saint Louis University, earning a law degree in 1913.
+Donnelly returned to Lebanon and entered private practice with J.W.
 Farris.
-In 1915 he wed Miss Juanita McFadden.
-They had one child, a son David, who himself became an attorney and joined his father's law practice.
+In 1915, he married Miss Juanita McFadden.
+They had one son, David, who himself later became an attorney and joined his father's law practice.

 Political history

-Soon after his passing of the Missouri Bar and return to Lebanon Donnelly expressed an interest in politics.
-His first office was that of Lebanon city attorney, followed by election to one term as Laclede County prosecutor.
-Phil Donnelly entered state politics in 1922 by being elected State Representative for the Laclede County area.
-After one term in the House he was elected to Missouri State Senate in 1924 and remained there for the next twenty years.
-Senator Donnelly became Governor Donnelly for the first time after winning the 1944 gubernatorial race.
+Soon after his passing of the Missouri Bar and return to Lebanon, Donnelly expressed an interest in politics.
+His first office was that of Lebanon's city attorney, followed by election to one term as Laclede County prosecutor.
+Donnelly entered state politics in 1922 by being elected state representative for the Laclede County area.
+After one term in the Missouri House of Representatives, he was elected to the Missouri Senate in 1924 and remained there for the next twenty years.

-Highlights of his first term as governor included overseeing the implementation of a new Missouri state constitution in 1946, creation of the Missouri Department of Revenue, and welcoming international statesman Winston Churchill to Fulton, Missouri, for the famous Iron Curtain speech at Westminster College.
-Missouri law prohibited someone from serving two consecutive terms as governor, so Donnelly was ineligible to run again in 1948.
-However, he ran for governor again in 1952 and won easily.
-Following his second term, a first in Missouri history, he semi-retired to a law practice in Lebanon with his son.
-Phil M. Donnelly died September 12, 1961, and is buried in the Lebanon, Missouri city cemetery.
+Donnelly ran for governor of Missouri in 1944, narrowly defeating Republican nominee Jean Paul Bradshaw by a margin of 51%–49%.
+During his first term as governor, Donnelly oversaw the implementation of a new Missouri state constitution in 1946 and the creation of the Missouri Department of Revenue, and he welcomed British statesman Winston Churchill to Fulton, Missouri, where Churchill delivered his famous Iron Curtain speech at Westminster College.

+At the time, Missouri's constitution prohibited a governor from serving two consecutive terms, so Donnelly was ineligible to run again in 1948.
+However, he ran for governor again in 1952 against former Speaker of the Missouri House of Representatives Howard Elliott, defeating him by a margin of 53%–47%.
+Donnelly thus became the first governor of Missouri to serve two full terms.

+Following his second term, Donnelly semi-retired to his law practice in Lebanon with his son.
+Donnelly died on September 12, 1961, and is buried in the city cemetery in Lebanon.